The LEAD Fund Authors Program

 Consistent with its Public Education program, the LEAD Fund conducts research on persistent and cutting edge issues that expand the body of knowledge in diversity, equal opportunity law and social justice policy, and provide effective strategies and best practices to ensure access and opportunity for all.
 The LEAD Fund Authors Program emphasizes “Diversity in Action” and is committed to promoting undergraduate and graduate research that advances new understandings and tested strategies aimed at expanding organizational or institutional knowledge of access, equity, and diversity.

 LEAD Fund Authors are selected among a diverse pool of applicants who present their work in the form of poster presentations at the American Association for Access, Equity, and Diversity’s (AAAED) annual conference and in other venues.
+Students may also submit their papers directly to the LEAD Fund.
 This is a competition.
 After the conference, selected presenters will become LEAD Fund Authors and will have the opportunity to have their presentations published by the Fund.
 If their research is chosen for publication, LEAD Fund Authors will receive an honorarium.

 LEAD Fund Authors’ presentations are intended to disseminate fresh ideas on methods to promote access, equity, and diversity in employment, education and business/contracting.
 LEAD Fund Authors also have an opportunity to become LEAD Fund Fellows after graduation and to foster relationships with AAAED professionals.